dannguyen/journalism-syllabi/README.md

 <a href="http://www.verigazeteciligi.com/syllabus2015-2016-autumn-semestre-data-journalism-khas/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The data journalism course will present fundamentals of open /data collecting, gathering, cleaning, analysis, visualisation  process and understanding FOIA.
+        The data journalism course will present fundamentals of open /data collecting, gathering, cleaning, analysis, visualisation process and understanding FOIA.
 Data skills are getting more important to affect data driven works for media industry.
-In the developing Internet world; to understand and figu...</em></p>
+In the developing Internet world; to understand and figur
+        </small></p>

         <p>Instructors: Pınar Dağ @pinardag</p>
     </td>
     <td>
-        Kardi Has University
+        <small>Kardi Has University</small>
     </td>
   </tr>